jghamburg/my-gollum-site/k8s/k8s-local-development-1.md

 # ==> Package installers may write to any location; options such as --appdir are ignored.
 # ...
 # 🍺  tuntap was successfully installed!
+# OR BY HAND
+# download neccessary package in tempDir of your choice
+curl -L http://downloads.sourceforge.net/tuntaposx/tuntap_20150118.tar.gz --output tuntap_20150118.tar.gz
+tar xvzf tuntap_20150118.tar.gz
+# The installer allows to customize which parts of the package are installed in case you only need either tun or tap.
+# change to active folder with finder
+# double tap on tuntap_20150118.pkg with mouse to start installer and follow the instractions.
 ```

 After successful installation you will find the required tap devices